Westminster, Maryland

-Westminster is a city in northern Maryland, United States.
-It is the seat of Carroll County.
-The city's population was 18,590 at the 2010 census.
-Westminster is an outlying community within the Baltimore-Towson, MD MSA, which is part of a greater Washington-Baltimore-Northern Virginia, DC-MD-VA-WV CSA.
+Westminster is a city in and the county seat of Carroll County, Maryland, United States.
+The city's population was 19,960 at the 2020 census.
+Westminster is an outlying community in the Baltimore metropolitan area, which is part of the greater Washington–Baltimore combined statistical area.

 History

-William Winchester (1706-1790) purchased approximately 167 acres of land called White's Level in 1754 which became known as the city of Winchester.
-The Maryland General Assembly later changed the name of the town to Westminster to avoid confusion with Winchester, the seat of nearby Frederick County, Virginia.
+William Winchester (1706-1790) purchased approximately 167 acres of land in the area in 1754, which became known as White's Level and later the town of Winchester.
+In 1768, the Maryland General Assembly changed the name of the town to Westminster to avoid confusion with Winchester, Virginia.

-On June 28, 1863, the cavalry skirmish known as Corbit's Charge was fought in the streets of Westminster, when two companies of Delaware cavalry attacked a much larger Confederate force under General J. E. B. Stuart, during the Gettysburg Campaign.
+On June 28, 1863, the Civil War skirmish of Corbit's Charge was fought in the streets of Westminster, when two companies of Delaware cavalry attacked a much larger Confederate force under General J. E. B. Stuart.
+This action delayed Stuart's forces from their joining the Battle of Gettysburg.

-In April 1865, Joseph Shaw, newspaper editor, had his presses wrecked and his business destroyed, and was subsequently beaten and stabbed to death by four men in Westminster, allegedly because of an anti-Lincoln editorial that was published the week before the actual assassination.
-In a later trial at the Westminster Court House the four men were acquitted; the reason cited was "self-defense".
+In April 1865, Joseph Shaw, editor for the Western Maryland Democrat, suffered an attack at his paper: his presses were wrecked and his business destroyed.
+He was subsequently beaten and stabbed to death by four men in Westminster, allegedly because of an anti-Lincoln editorial that he published the week before the assassination of the president.
+In a later trial at the Westminster Court House, the four men were acquitted; they had claimed "self-defense" in their case.

-Since 1868, Westminster has held an annual Memorial Day parade, which is the longest continuously running Memorial Day parade in the country.
+Since 1868, Westminster has held an annual Memorial Day parade, which is one of the longest continuously running Memorial Day parades in the country.

-Just north of Westminster is the farm at which Whittaker Chambers hid the so-called "Pumpkin Papers."
+Just north of Westminster is the farm at which Whittaker Chambers hid the so-called "Pumpkin Papers" in a notorious mid-20th century case.

 A historic marker states that Westminster was the first place in the nation to offer Rural Free Delivery postal service.

-Westminster is the birthplace of Sargent Shriver (1915–2011), the Democratic candidate for Vice President of the United States in 1972, and the first director of the Peace Corps.

-On March 10, 2006, members of the Westboro Baptist Church picketed the funeral of Matthew A. Snyder who had been killed in the Iraq War.
-Church members stood on city property adjoining St. John Catholic Church where the funeral took place.
-Snyder's father sued the church for violating his privacy.
-The United States Supreme Court in March 2011 ruled in Snyder v.
-Phelps that church members had a free speech right to picket.
+On March 10, 2006, members of the Westboro Baptist Church picketed the funeral of Matthew A. Snyder at St. John Catholic Church in Westminster.
+He had been killed in the Iraq War.
+Snyder's father sued the Baptist church for violating his privacy; the United States Supreme Court ruled in favor of the church on free speech grounds in Snyder v.
+Phelps.

 On June 26, 2015, the city of Westminster lit the Westminster Fiber Network, the first community-wide gigabit fiber to the premise network in the Mid-Atlantic region.
 The city partnered with Ting Inc., a subsidiary of Tucows, to light the network and provide gigabit services.